On The Evaluation of Collision Probability along a Path: A

-Even in this restricted context, the risk assessment problem is still not considered solved, as all the previously discussed methods fail to capture all aspects of collision risk.
-Specifically, in the case of probability computation, approximation schemes fail to assess the true value of the probability or are computationally prohibitive and usually depend on parameters foreign to the problem setting.
-Moreover, even the very definition of the probability of a continuous set of events (in our case, the collision probability along a continuous path) is not univocally defined without further assumptions about the process and the interaction between events happening at different times.
+This estimation problem is still not considered solved, as all the methods found in literature, to the best of the authors' knowledge, fail to give a good estimate of this quantity while capturing all the aspects of the problem at hand.
+Specifically, approximation schemes fail to assess the true value of the probability or are computationally prohibitive and usually depend on parameters foreign to the problem setting.
+Moreover, even the very definition of the probability of a continuous set of events (in our case, the collision probability along a path) is not univocally defined without further assumptions about the process and the interaction between events happening at different configurations, as shown in \Cref{fig:scenarios}.

 The literature reports multiple methods to evaluate event probabilities, each with merits and limitations.
-Montecarlo simulations \cite{blackmoreProbabilisticParticleControlApproximation2010,lambertFastMonteCarlo2008,owenMonteCarloTheory2013} can accurately estimate collision probability, but are computationally intensive since estimating the desired distribution requires a large number of samples.
+Monte Carlo simulations \cite{blackmoreProbabilisticParticleControlApproximation2010,lambertFastMonteCarlo2008,owenMonteCarloTheory2013} can accurately estimate collision probability, but are computationally intensive since estimating the desired distribution requires a large number of samples.
+Moreover, the discrete and \enquote{batch} nature of Monte Carlo methods is at odds with a continuous optimization framework \cite{freyCollisionProbabilitiesContinuousTime2020}.
 Approaches to lower the computational hardness of this method are possible: e.g., \cite{jansonMonteCarloMotion2015} uses importance sampling techniques to make the simulations satisfy real-time requirements.

-Joint chance constraints (CC) \cite{Hessem2004StochasticIC} are another tool that, at its core, requires an evaluation of the probability of a set of events or, in our case, of the probability of collision along a path.
-CC apply naturally to the problem since they are conceived to consider the joint probability of all events (in our case, collisions) from the start to the finish of a trajectory.
-Unfortunately, joint chance constraints generally have to be approximated to be used, as their interdependent nature makes them hard to evaluate either computationally or analytically.
+Chance constraints (CC) \cite{hanNonGaussianRiskBounded2022,dutoitProbabilisticCollisionChecking2011,blackmoreConvexChanceConstrained2009,shapiroLecturesStochasticProgramming2009} indicate imposed restrictions on the states which have to hold in a probabilistic sense.
+CCs can concern either single events or, more commonly, joint sets of these.
+Joint chance constraints (JCC) \cite{Hessem2004StochasticIC} then require an evaluation of the probability of the set of events which, in our case, is the set of collision events along a path.
+Unfortunately, JCC generally have to be approximated to be used, as their interdependent nature makes them hard to evaluate either computationally or analytically.